Sarajevo

-Sarajevo is the political, financial, social and cultural center of Bosnia and Herzegovina and a prominent center of culture in the Balkans.
-It exerts region-wide influence in entertainment, media, fashion and the arts.
+Sarajevo is the political, financial, social, and cultural centre of Bosnia and Herzegovina and a prominent centre of culture in the Balkans.
+It exerts region-wide influence in entertainment, media, fashion, and the arts.
 Due to its long history of religious and cultural diversity, Sarajevo is sometimes called the "Jerusalem of Europe" or "Jerusalem of the Balkans".
 It is one of a few major European cities to have a mosque, Catholic church, Eastern Orthodox church, and synagogue within the same neighborhood.
+It is also home to the former Yugoslavia's first institution of tertiary education in the form of an Islamic polytechnic, today part of the University of Sarajevo.

-Although there is evidence of human settlement in the area since prehistoric times, the modern city arose in the 15th century as an Ottoman stronghold when the latter empire extended into Europe.
+Although there is evidence of human settlement in the area since prehistoric times, the modern city arose in the 15th century as an Ottoman stronghold when the Ottoman empire extended into Europe.
 Sarajevo has gained international renown several times throughout its history.
-In 1885, it was the first city in Europe and the second city in the world to have a full-time electric tram network running through the city, following San Francisco, California, of the United States.
-In 1914, it was the site of the assassination of Archduke Franz Ferdinand by a local Young Bosnia activist Gavrilo Princip, a murder that sparked World War I. This resulted in the end of Austro-Hungarian rule in Bosnia and the creation of the multicultural Kingdom of Yugoslavia in the Balkan region.

-Later, after World War II, the area was designated the capital of the communist Socialist Republic of Bosnia and Herzegovina within the republic also known as Second Yugoslavia, leading to rapid expansion of its population and businesses with investment in infrastructure and economic development.
+In 1914, Sarajevo was the site of the assassination of Archduke Franz Ferdinand by a local Young Bosnia activist Gavrilo Princip, a murder that sparked World War I. This resulted in the end of Austro-Hungarian rule in Bosnia and the creation of the multicultural Kingdom of Yugoslavia in the Balkan region.
+Later, after World War II, the area was designated the capital of the communist Socialist Republic of Bosnia and Herzegovina within the Socialist Federal Republic of Yugoslavia, leading to rapid expansion of its population and businesses with investment in infrastructure and economic development.

-In 1984 the socialist republic hosted the 1984 Winter Olympics, which marked a prosperous era for the city.
-However, after the start of the Yugoslav Wars, the city suffered the longest siege of a capital city in the history of modern warfare, for a total of 1,425 days, from April 1992 to February 1996.
-This was during the Bosnian War and the breakup of Yugoslavia, under nationalist ethnic passions that tore families apart and resulted in genocide and massacres.
+In 1984, Sarajevo hosted the 1984 Winter Olympics, which marked a prosperous era for the city.
+However, after the start of the Yugoslav Wars, the city suffered the longest siege of a capital city in modern history, for a total of 1,425 days, from April 1992 to February 1996, during the Bosnian War.
 With continued post-war reconstruction in the aftermath, Sarajevo is the fastest growing city in Bosnia and Herzegovina.
 The travel guide series Lonely Planet ranked Sarajevo as the 43rd best city in the world.
 In December 2009, it recommended Sarajevo as one of the top ten cities to visit in 2010.

 In 2011, Sarajevo was nominated as the 2014 European Capital of Culture.
-It was selected to host the European Youth Olympic Festival.
+It was also selected with Istočno Sarajevo to host the 2019 European Youth Olympic Winter Festival.
 In addition, in October 2019, Sarajevo was designated as a UNESCO Creative City for having placed culture at the center of its development strategies.
 It is also ranked as one of the world's eighteen Cities of Film.
+In October 2024, National Geographic declared Sarajevo as the best world destination for 2025 according to its readers.